asvrada/home-dashboard-backend/readme.md

 Powered by Django

-## Run Docker Postgres

-`docker run -p 5432:5432 --name db -e POSTGRES_USER=dashboard -e POSTGRES_PASSWORD=password -e POSTGRES_DB=dashboard postgres`

 ## How to do a fresh deploy

+0. `export POSTGRES_PASSWORD=[some password here]`
+1. `docker-compose up`
+2. ssh into the backend container
 `docker exec -i -t dashboard-backend-backend bash`

-1. Generate static file
-`./manager.py collectstatic`
+    1. `./manager.py collectstatic`
-2. Generate DB folder by running docker-compose
-3. Do migration
+    3. makemigrations && migrate
     4. Create super user
+    5. `./manage.py shell` and make a MonthlyBudget object for super user

 ## Code Coverage